CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-loops.md

 not need realtime feedback, you better use the [general statistics](statistics).

 ## Setting up a feedback loop

 Setting up a feedback loop happens from the Marketing Suite dashboard.
-In the *configuration* menu, you can fill in the address the HTTP POST call is sent to.
+In the **Feedback Loops** menu, you can fill in the address the HTTP POST call is sent to in the **manage** menu.
 It's pretty self explanatory: select the events you're interested in and provide the location of your script.

 The following feedback loops can be used:
 * [Feedback loops for bounces](feedback-bounces)